course-details-portlet

 Learning methods and activities

-The teaching methods in the course consists of lectures, group-based tutorials, project work, lab/workshop work, and concept development and testing with users.
+The teaching methods in this course will include lectures, group-based guidance, project work and concept development, as well as testing and evaluating solutions together with users.

 Compulsory assignments